 It’s been 50 years since Star Trek first premiered, and TV viewers boldly went where no man (or sci-fi series) had gone before.
 Gene Roddenberry’s classic show wasn’t just a fun and exciting look at the future of space exploration.
 It kickstarted imaginations around the world, and launched a franchise that includes multiple TV spinoffs and multi-million dollar movie series.

 Because it’s such a groundbreaking series, there has been arguably more supplemental information released than there is actual content from the Star Trek show itself.
 Fan theories, fiction, scholarly papers, and countless sites offer up detailed examinations of Roddenberry’s universe.
 Unfortunately, as you probably know, you can’t believe everything you read on the internet — in fact, there are some well-established pieces of lore that are actually false.
-Here are five Star Trek facts that are not entirely true.
+Here are five common assertions about Star Trek that are not entirely true.

 1. Star Trek fans are nerds

 What do you think of when you picture a Star Trek fan?
-Most likely it a nerd in their parents’ basement who spends their free time dressing up as their favorite character and throwing the Vulcan salute at anyone who passes by.
+Most likely you think of a nerd in their parents’ basement who spends their free time dressing up as their favorite character and throwing the Vulcan salute at anyone who passes by.
 The concept of a “Trekkie” — a Star Trek fan that shies away from normalcy and social interaction — has long been part of our pop culture, but the stereotypes that have been perpetuated are both inaccurate and unfair.

 Sure, fandom can be nerdy; but these days, it’s a lot more socially acceptable to embrace geekiness of all kinds.
 And Star Trek, like any other big entertainment franchise, has an impressively diverse fan base.
 NASA scientists, billionaire Richard Branson, and celebrities like Mila Kunis all count themselves as Trekkies.
 In other words, there’s no wrong way to be a Star Trek fan — and absolutely nothing wrong with being one, either.